FlorinPetriuc/Webster/README.md

 # Webster

 Webster is a static content multithreaded webserver written in C based on epoll.
-It supports HTTP 1.0 and HTTP 1.1.
+It supports tls and non-encrypted HTTP 1.0 or HTTP 1.1 get requests.

 ## Dependencies

-The apllication depends on libpthread.
+The apllication depends on libpthread and libopenssl.

 ## Installation